dupr/duprkit/README.md

 * Where can I submit my `.durpkg` file?

 Submit a PR to https://github.com/dupr/DefaultCollection .
 Or setup your own collection.

+* Why is "D\*\*ian" ?

+This implementation and packaging recipes are ugly.
+Some people think such creation taints the name of Debian. [propose a better name here](https://github.com/dupr/duprkit/issues/2)

 # LICENSE